MistyCommunity/Documentation/src/content/docs/skills/introduction.md

 # {{title}}

 This article provides an overview of developing skills for Misty.
-It describes how Misty works with your code and explores some of the differences between developing for Misty and developing for other platforms.
+It describes how Misty works with your code, and it explores some of the differences between developing for Misty and developing for other platforms.
 It also provides guidelines for sharing skills and collaborating with other developers in the [Misty Community](https://community.mistyrobotics.com).

 ---

 ## What is a Skill?

 A skill is an application you develop for the Misty platform.
-While you can build many different types of skills, most skills involve some combination of the following:
+While you can build many different types of skills, most involve some combination of the following:

 1. gathering some of Misty's sensory data
 2. processing that data using Misty's API, or sending it off to a cloud service